BoysTownOrg/chapro/README.md

 Synopsis

 CHAPRO is a library of functions that may be used to implement simulations of compression hearing-aid signal processing.
-Two different types of signal processing strategies are included: (1) gammatone filter-bank frequency analysis with instantaneous compression and (2) FIR filter-bank frequency analysis with automatic gain control.
+Two different types of signal processing strategies are included: (1) complex-FIR-filterbank frequency analysis with instantaneous compression and (2) real-FIR-filterbank frequency analysis with automatic-gain-control (AGC) compression.
 A modular design has been adopted to facilitate replacement of library functions with alternative signal-processing implementations.

 Code Example